 Like your house or car, software isn’t something you build once and then use forever without maintenance.
 Ongoing maintenance and new feature development is the topic of another blog and important to not forget.

 So What’s the Grand Total?

-Adding up those numbers you can see that the time needed to develop a solid, version one custom mobile app is 3 to 5 months.
+Adding up those numbers you can see that the time needed to roadmap, design, develop and test a solid, version one custom mobile app is 3 to 5 months.

-As you’ll see if you keep reading, the fact that Big Fish is an experienced team that specializes in custom app development means we can get you to market faster.
+As you’ll see below, the fact that Big Fish is an experienced team that specializes in native iOS and Android development means we can get you to market faster.
 We’re proud of that.

-Is your company planning a custom app build?
-Reach out and request a complimentary consultation with our team.
+Is your company planning a custom application build?
+Reach out and request a complimentary consultation with our 100% senior level development team.

 There are a couple factors I’ll draw attention to that will affect how long it takes to develop your custom app.

-1. An experienced team of app specialists will complete a project faster.
+1. An experienced team of mobile application developers will complete a project faster.